 The J/97 is the first J in over two decades under 32’ to combine 6’ headroom and family cruising accommodations in a high performance, easily driven hull.
 The new Evolution model offers a slightly revised cockpit layout to accommodate the new wheel driven option, along with new coachroof and hull windows.

 There’s nothing quite like steering a sleek, fast boat with a light touch on the tiller, the stability of a keel below, being close to the water and sliding through waves with barely a wake or whisper.
 The J/100 is designed to recapture those simple joys of sailing.

-Perhaps J Boats’ biggest success story over 30 foot, the J/105 is a classic.
+The J/105 is a classic.
 A fun and forgiving performance boat that is easy to sail, the J/105 offers low maintenance with a simple layout, has great performance, a large cockpit, predictable handling characteristics and makes no pretences of being a distance cruiser or live-aboard.

 The J/108 is a 35 foot performance cruiser, with a lifting centre-board enabling a sailing draft of just four feet.
 This is the same centre-board system that has been employed with huge success on the smaller, J/95.
 The J/108 also features twin rudders and wheel steering, thus ensuring superb stability and manageability in a boat that is still exciting to sail.

 There are now over 100 J/109s sailing and racing in UK and Irish waters and it’s not hard to understand why.
 This 36 footer regularly attracts fleets of 30 boats or more to Class one-deign events in the UK and Ireland and continues to pull in the wins whilst racing under IRC.
 She features a simple but spacious and comfortable interior, with full standing head-room and so whether you are keen to cruise fast with your family or turn heads on the race-course, she will fit the bill nicely.